drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/introduction/main.md

 # Combinatorics

-Combinatorics is the mathematical area interested specific finite sets.
+Combinatorics is the mathematical area interested in specific finite sets.
 In a lot of instances this comes down to counting things and is often first encountered by mathematicians through combinations and permutations.

-Computers are useful when doing this as they can be used to generate the finite sets we want.
-Thus we can essentially count things "by hand" (using a computer) to confirm theoretic results.
-We will see how to do this here.
+Computers are useful when doing this as they can be used to generate the finite sets considered.
+You can essentially count things "by hand" (using a computer) to confirm theoretic results.

 ```{important}
 In this chapter we will cover: